-For pet owners living in a free-standing house and lot property or those dwelling inside subdivisions, it should be fine as most subdivisions in the country allow owners to have pets.
-For one, the trusted house and lot developer Camella have pet-friendly policies implemented within their master-planned communities and even within their condominium projects.
+Pet owners living in a free-standing house and lot property or those dwelling inside subdivisions have nothing to worry about.
+It should be fine as most subdivisions in the country allow owners to have pets.
+For one, the trusted house and lot developer Camella has pet-friendly policies implemented within their master-planned communities in the Philippines.
+The same is also true within their condominium projects.

 Apart from various ideal house and lot units for different families, Camella’s master-planned communities stand out from the pack for having ample open spaces suitable for many outdoor activities for families and their pets.
 Known for its quality homes and beautiful landscapes, Camella remains a sensible choice for many Filipino families.
-With an enclosed living space monitored by round-the-clock security, pet owners do not have to be burdened by their pets getting lost outside the vicinity.
+Camella has an enclosed living space monitored by round-the-clock security.
+Here, pet owners do not have to worry about their pets getting lost outside the vicinity.

 Taking pets home is easy in Camella.
-With spaces to run around its master-planned communities, families and pets alike can have their taste of activity and freedom.
-The trusted homebuilder also designs house and lots so that everyone’s hyperactive furry friends have their space.
-Check out the selection of house and lots for sale here.
+With spaces to run around each residential community, families and pets alike can have their taste of activity and freedom.
+In addition to this, you don’t have to worry about the security of the neighborhood as it is a gated community with 24/7 CCTV cameras.